Last Updated: January 1, 2023

-Throughout this notice, the terms “we,” “us,” and “our” refer to PMA Companies while the term “you” may refer to prospective insureds, as well as current and former insureds, claimants, and beneficiaries.
-This notice is given by the following members of PMA Companies:
+Throughout this Policy, the terms “we,” “us,” and “our” refer to PMA Companies while the term “you” may refer to prospective insureds, as well as current and former insureds, claimants, and beneficiaries.
+This Policy is given by the following members of PMA Companies:

 Pennsylvania Manufacturers’ Association Insurance Company

 Manufacturers Alliance Insurance Company

 Pennsylvania Manufacturers Indemnity Company

 Attn: Legal Department